Photo by VP Photo Studio / Shutterstock.com

-A project like spring cleaning can eat you alive, unless you set some limits.
+A project like spring cleaning can eat you alive if you don’t set limits.
 Decide what you want to accomplish.
 You can always return to the job next week or next year, so make it manageable.
-Some ideas:
+Some ideas include:

 - Clear out two years’ worth of old tax documents.